 Dr. Chung further achieved her optometric training in a residency program emphasis in Primary Care and Low Vision Rehabilitation at the Veterans Affairs Hospital in Palo Alto.
 In her residency training, she had the opportunity to share her knowledge with interns and worked with veterans who were visually impaired due to macular degeneration, diabetic retinopathy, glaucoma and retinal dystrophy.
 She recognizes the difficulty that the visually impaired community is experiencing, and she enjoys helping these individuals adapt to their new lifestyles through use of various low vision devices.
 Dr. Chung is glaucoma certified, and she continues to practice to the fullest scope of optometry in California.

-In her spare time, Dr. Chung enjoys reading fictional novels, playing the guitar, exploring new restaurants and running with her Labrador Retriever, Indie.
+In her spare time, Dr. Chung enjoys reading fictional novels, playing the guitar and exploring new restaurants.